boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Text Width

-This option allows you to set the maximum width for the Legend Items and it is applicable only if text-overflow is set as Trim or Wrap.
+This option allows you to set the maximum width for the Legend Items, and it is applicable only if text-overflow is set to Trim or Wrap.

 ![Legend Text Width Option in chart](/static/assets/visualizing-data/visualization-widgets/images/column-chart/legend-text-overflow-width-option.png)